Ronna McDaniel: False claims of fraud in the 2020 election

 By May 2020, the RNC had allocated $20 million to oppose Democratic lawsuits to make voting easier during the coronavirus pandemic, in particular expanding vote-by-mail to states that had not adopted it previously.
 McDaniel accused Democrats of trying to "destroy" and "assault" the integrity of elections.
 McDaniel said, "a national vote by mail system would open the door to a new set of problems, such as potential election fraud."
 According to Deseret News, "Election experts say while voting by mail can be abused, it's rare and inconsequential."
 In general, research has found no evidence of widespread voter fraud in the United States.

-In June 2020, McDaniel shared a RNC video warning about extensive voter fraud in the upcoming 2020 election due to expansions of vote-by-mail related to the coronavirus pandemic.
+In June 2020, McDaniel shared a RNC video warning about voter fraud in the upcoming 2020 election due to expansions of vote-by-mail related to the coronavirus pandemic.
 The Washington Post fact-checker wrote that the video "tortures the facts to create a narrative of an election about to be stolen.
 The illegality being satirized here is a phantom.
 State election officials, in many cases Republicans, are expanding vote-by-mail as a public health precaution to prevent the risk of spreading the coronavirus — not to rig the outcome."

-After Joe Biden won the 2020 election, McDaniel claimed without evidence that there was large-scale electoral fraud and voter fraud, and had the RNC promote falsehoods and conspiracy theories about the election.
-At the same time that she was making baseless claims of fraud, President Trump endorsed her to continue to lead the RNC in the January 2021 RNC chairman election.
+After Joe Biden won the 2020 election, McDaniel claimed without evidence that there was electoral fraud and voter fraud, and had the RNC promote falsehoods and conspiracy theories about the election.
+At the same time that she was making claims of fraud, President Trump endorsed her to continue to lead the RNC in the January 2021 RNC chairman election.

 In 2022, McDaniel led efforts within the RNC to censure Republican members of Congress Liz Cheney and Adam Kinzinger who had voted to impeach Trump over his incitement of a pro-Trump mob in the U.S. Capitol attack and served on a bipartisan committee to investigate the attack.
 Within the Republican Party, Cheney had a consistently conservative record, aside from her criticisms of Trump.
 The censure that McDaniel orchestrated characterized the U.S. Capitol attack as "legitimate political discourse".